agro23/ToDoList/README.md

 ## Support and contact details

-* Contact the authors at andy.grossberg@gmail.com or jasun.feddema@gmail.com
+* Contact the authors at andy.grossberg@gmail.com

 ## Technologies Used